 - Traffic of large trucks has been generally steady over the last decade, reflecting the static pattern in passenger trips, and indicating stability in operations that does not warrant major action.
-(Note that oft-quoted statistics indicating growth in trucks on SSA ferries includes the reclassification of pick-ups from "cars" to "trucks".) - Of the commodities carried, food represents the highest percentage (38%) of all truck trips, followed by construction material (17%) and general freight and express (14%).
+(Note that oft-quoted statistics indicating growth in trucks on SSA ferries include pickups.) - Of the commodities carried, food represents the highest percentage (38%) of all truck trips, followed by construction material (17%) and general freight and express (14%).
 Trash and waste products also account for a substantial percentage of all trips (13%).